LiveUser/pr_geo/README.md

 # PR_Geo

-A library that calculates Geo-Distance using the Puerto Rico Geographic Measurement Method created by Radamés J. Valentín Reyes.
+A library that calculates Geo-Distance using a method created by Radamés J. Valentín Reyes(I believe).
+It calculates distance using an equirectangular projection.

 Hecho en 🇵🇷 por Radamés J. Valentín Reyes.